 will be the oldest open session.

-code on success.
-On failure, these calls return a negative
+returns a non-negative code on success.
+On failure, these calls return

 Returned errors may indicate the following problems:

 The given field is not specified for the described user.

 An input parameter was invalid (out of range, or